NARL License Classes

 NARL classes are usually between 16 and 24 hours of classroom instruction and conclude with a license exam.
 Curriculum will follow the ARRL license manual and will include live and animated audio and visual demonstrations of assorted radios, antennas, tools and principals of radio propagation.

-There is NO fee to attend the class, but there is a $15 fee to take the FCC exam.
+There is NO fee to attend the class.

 - Free class materials will include reference materials donated by the ARRL and other sponsors and vendors, a disk prepared by the instructors, and assorted printed reference aids.